BlockchainCommons/SmartCustodyBook/manuscript/04-riskmodel.md

 ### Step 12: Take Steps to Foil Adversaries

 Once you’ve identified the adversaries most relevant to you, you need to determine how to foil them.
-To begin, read the [*Adversaries*](https://docs.google.com/document/d/1t4cnXV9U97CImT3GPnIIta_BPGHbU2EDuJ0zcZSGdSI/edit#heading=h.9uorpyk1b4bp) document more closely for the problems that you’ve recorded through this process.
+To begin, read the *Chapter Two* more closely for the problems that you’ve recorded through this process.
 Browse through the entire write-up for each of those adversaries, to better understand the adversary and its relationship to your particular procedure.
 Pay special attention to the sections at the end: the list of Process, Hot Wallet, and Cold Storage Solutions.

 Once you’ve read through the adversaries and understood them, you should adopt solutions as appropriate:

-1. *Introduce a Cold Storage Procedure.* If you already have a cold-storage procedure, you should update it with our [*Cold Storage Procedure*](https://docs.google.com/document/d/1fOmMH2B8E3_vDDBNEL8dEX15jwdFohDlpeThMpjVBh8/edit).
+1. *Introduce a Cold Storage Procedure.* If you already have a cold-storage procedure, you should update it with our *Cold Storage Procedure*.
 If you don’t have a cold-storage procedure, you should consider introducing one, especially if some of your adversaries suggest doing so.
 2. *Incorporate Cold Storage Solutions.* Many potential solutions deal generally with the general procedures for cold storage, suggesting how to make it less prone to failure.
 Consider these and adopt them as required.
 3. *Add Cold Storage Optional Steps.* There may also be specific and precise optional steps that can be added to your cold-storage procedure.
-These steps can be simply integrated into our standard [*Cold Storage Procedure*](https://docs.google.com/document/d/1fOmMH2B8E3_vDDBNEL8dEX15jwdFohDlpeThMpjVBh8/edit).
+These steps can be simply integrated into our standard *Cold Storage Procedure*.
 4. *Incorporate Hot Wallet Solutions.* Hot Wallet Solutions suggest procedural updates that will keep online funds safer (though online funds are always in greater danger).
 Consider incorporating them for any hot wallet sites that you have identified as being in danger.
 Also consider one more time if you can move assets from hot wallets to cold storage (or if you can move them from a more vulnerable hot wallet to a less vulnerable one).
 5. *Incorporate Process Solutions.* Finally, some adversaries will require more general process solutions, where you’ll need to make changes to your overall way of doing things.
 This is especially true for interface risks and non-physical asset risks, but it can also apply to general cryptocurrency storage processes.
 These are the most extensive solutions listed in the Adversaries document.